PortSwigger/colonel-clustered/README.md

 ## Screenshots

-*(Note: The screenshots below are from an older version and do not reflect the current quad-pane UI.)*
+*(Note: The screenshots below are from an older version and do not reflect the current quad-pane UI. **New screenshots are needed!**)*
 <img width="1242" height="725" alt="Screenshot 2025-12-24 8 14 13 PM" src="https://github.com/user-attachments/assets/4aaae005-2c12-4166-b186-6da76a49a3b4" />